slobberchops/flexidate/README.md

 To create a fuzidate from a string: `Fuzidate.parse('1914-7+2')`

+There are also aliases for these construction methods in the `fuzidate` module itself.
+So `fuzidate.parse('1914-7')` is the same as `fuzidate.Fuzidate.parse('1914-7')`.

 ## Range

 A Python `date` range can be constructed from a valid fuzidate using: